 Q. What financial assistance is available, such as child care benefit?

-Q. How can I pay fees?
+Q. How can I pay my membership deposit?

 Q. What happens when I join the waiting list?

 You will receive invitations to our quarterly open days to meet our Educators and find our more about Kindergarten.

 In July, the year prior to your child attending the kindergarten, an email with expressions of interest will be sent to your family to confirm you are still interested in sending your child to the kindergarten the following year.
 Then in September, a letter of offer will be sent to the email address you gave us on your waiting list form.
 It is important if any of your contact details change that you inform us immediately, either by email or phone so we can update our records.
 The enrolment process will take place from there.

 Q. What if my circumstances change and my child can no longer attend?

 The enrolment policy of the kindergarten is that you are required to give 2 weeks’ notice in writing.
 This can be in the form of a written letter or email.

 You may choose to keep your child’s name on the waiting list for future placement that may crop up during the year.
 There is no obligation.

 Q. What happens when I accept an enrolment place?